Go Back Email Link

 Spinach Artichoke Frittata

 This Spinach Artichoke Frittata is the best breakfast, brunch or dinner!
 This frittata is packed full of chopped baby spinach, marinated artichokes and sharp Parmesan cheese.
-The whole dish is ready in less than 30 minutes and crazy delicious!

 Prep Time5 minutes